MicrosoftDocs/win32/desktop-src/shell/shell-extensibility-bumper.md

 ---
-Description: 'There is a key distinction between extending the Shell, which consists of creating a data source, and consuming the Shell data model.
-This section deals with the former area.'
+Description: There is a key distinction between extending the Shell, which consists of creating a data source, and consuming the Shell data model.
+This section deals with the former area.
-title: 'Shell Extensibility (Creating a Data Source)'
+title: Shell Extensibility (Creating a Data Source) ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Shell Extensibility (Creating a Data Source)